-For the addition of X2 and Y2, the processor stores the floating-point ∞ in the destination operand, and sets the corresponding internal sub-operand numeric overflow flag.
-The result of the X1 and Y1 addition is passed through to the destination operand, with no internal sub-operand exception flags being set.
+For the multiplication of X2 and Y2, the processor stores the floating-point $\infty$ in the destination operand, and sets the corresponding internal sub-operand numeric overflow flag.
+The result of the X1 and Y1 multiplication is passed through to the destination operand, with no internal sub-operand exception flags being set.
 Following the computations, the individual sub-operand exceptions flags for denormal operand, numeric underflow, inexact result, and numeric overflow are OR'd and the corresponding flags are set in the MXCSR register.

-The net result of this computation is that the addition of X0 and Y0 produces a normalized finite result, the addition of X1 and Y1 produces a normalized finite result, the addition of X2 and Y2 produces a floating-point ∞ result, and the addition of X3 and Y3 produces a tiny, inexact, finite result.
-Also, the denormal operand, numeric underflow, numeric underflow, and inexact result flags are set in the MXCSR register.
+The net result of this computation is that:

+- Multiplication of X0 and Y0 produces a normalized finite result - Multiplication of X1 and Y1 produces a normalized finite result - Multiplication of X2 and Y2 produces a floating-point ∞ result - Multiplication of X3 and Y3 produces a tiny, inexact, finite result - Denormal operand, numeric underflow, numeric underflow, and inexact result flags are set in the MXCSR register

-11.5.3.2.
-HANDLING UNMASKED EXCEPTIONS
+11.5.3.2 Handling Unmasked Exceptions

-If all the exceptions are unmasked, the processor handles the exceptions it detects as follows:
+If all exceptions are unmasked, the processor:

-- 1. If the processor detects any pre-computation exceptions, it ORs those exceptions, sets the appropriate exception flags, leaves the source and destination operands unaltered, and goes to step 2.
+- 1. First detects any pre-computation exceptions: it ORs those exceptions, sets the appropriate exception flags, leaves the source and destination operands unaltered, and goes to step 2.
 If it does not detect any pre-computation exceptions, it goes to step 5. - 2.
-Checks the OSXMMEXCPT flag (bit 10) of control register CR4.
+Checks CR4.OSXMMEXCPT[bit 10].
 If this flag is set, the processor goes to step 3; if the flag is clear, it generates an invalid-opcode exception (#UD) and makes an implicit call to the invalid-opcode exception handler. - 3.
-Generates a SIMD floating-point exception (#XF), and makes an implicit call to the SIMD floating-point exception handler. - 4.
-If the exception handler is able to fix the source operands that generated the precomputation exceptions or mask the condition in such a way as to allow the processor to continue executing the instruction, the processor resumes instruction execution as described in step 5.
+Generates an SIMD floating-point exception (#XF) and makes an implicit call to the SIMD floating-point exception handler.

-- 5. Upon returning from the exceptions handler (or if no pre-computation exceptions were detected), the processor checks for post-computation exceptions.
-If the processor detects any post-computation exceptions, it ORs those exceptions, sets the appropriate exception flags, leaves the source and destination operands unaltered, and repeats steps 2, 3, and 4. - 6.
+- 4. If the exception handler is able to fix the source operands that generated the precomputation exceptions or mask the condition in such a way as to allow the processor to continue executing the instruction, the processor resumes instruction execution as described in step 5. - 5.
+Upon returning from the exception handler (or if no pre-computation exceptions were detected), the processor checks for post-computation exceptions.
+If the processor detects any post-computation exceptions: it ORs those exceptions, sets the appropriate exception flags, leaves the source and destination operands unaltered, and repeats steps 2, 3, and 4. - 6.
 Upon returning from the exceptions handler in step 4 (or if no post-computation exceptions were detected), the processor completes the execution of the instruction.

-The implication of this procedure is that for unmasked exceptions, the processor can generate a SIMD floating-point exception (#XF) twice: once if it detects pre-computation exception conditions and a second time if it detects post-computation exception conditions.
-For example, if SIMD floating-point exceptions are unmasked for the computation shown in Figure 11-9, the processor would generate one SIMD floating-point exception for the denormal operand conditions and a second SIMD floating-point exception for the overflow, underflow, and inexact result conditions.
+The implication of this procedure is that for unmasked exceptions, the processor can generate an SIMD floating-point exception (#XF) twice: once if it detects pre-computation exception conditions and a second time if it detects post-computation exception conditions.
+For example, if SIMD floating-point exceptions are unmasked for the computation shown in Figure 11-9, the processor would generate one SIMD floating-point exception for denormal operand conditions and a second SIMD floating-point exception for overflow and underflow (no inexact result exception would be generated because the multiplications of X0 and Y0 and of X1 and Y1 are exact).